genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 For the purpose of this script we can keep things simple.
 In reality you would use a GUI to create new rights, create new profiles and assign users to profiles.
 This would give rights to each user (will have a diagram to add here).

-In our trading app example we can have two types of rights: TRADER (write trades but only related to their counterparties) and SUPPORT (read-only everything)
+In our trading app example we can set two types of rights:

+*  TRADER (enables the trader to write trades - but only for their own related counterparties)
+*  SUPPORT (enables support to have read-only access to everything)

-In terms of definitions, you can add the codes as part of the permissioning block.
+In terms of definitions, you can add the codes as part of the permissioning block in the relevant event .
 For example, for the TRADE_INSERT event handler we could have:

 permissions {